genomicsclass/book/pages/getting_started.md

 install_github("genomicsclass/dagdata")
 ```

 The file we are working with is actually included in this package.
-So once you install the package, the file is on your computer.
-However, finding it is requires advanced knowledge.
+Once you install the package, the file is on your computer.
+However, finding it requires advanced knowledge.
 Here are the lines of code:

 ```r